How to generate all possible rational Wilf-Zeilberger forms?: An algorithm for the minimal decomposition of WZ-forms

+Obviously we would anticipate it to be~${1}/{Z}$.
+This accident can happen because $4x+6y+5z+1$ and $4x+6y+5z+5$ are in the same $\sigma_x$-orbit, and Abramov's reduction on~$f$ cannot see which one will lead to the minimal~$r_{\mathbf{v}}$.
+However, we observe that the difference is the summable part of~$r_{\mathbf{v}}$ with respect to~$Z$, which finally can be removed by modifying the exact part of~$f$.
+In this case,

-We now proceed with the induction step by repeating the above process for $ \widetilde{\omega} $ which only involves $ (n-1) $-variables.
+After substituting $Z$ with~$4x+6y+5z$ on the right-hand side of the above equation, we obtain~$\Delta_x\bigl( \frac{1}{4x+6y+5z+1}\bigr)$.
+The modification is done by absorbing it into the previous exact part of~$f$. \end{example} If $\widetilde{\omega}$ is nonzero, then we proceed with the induction step by repeating the above process for $ \widetilde{\omega} $ which only involves $(n-1) $-variables.
 The above process for computing additive representations of WZ-forms is summarized in Algorithm~\ref{alg:WZFormDecomp} and is illustrated in Example~\ref{ex:decomp}.
+Note that $\omega$ is exact if and only if the output is~$(a,\varnothing,\varnothing)$, which is equivalent to that the uniform part is zero.
 Our Maple code for implementing Algorithm~\ref{alg:WZFormDecomp} is available at